rnvannatta/vanity-scheme/manual/transport-ephemerons.md

 ## Transport Guardians

+Transport guardians work on all 3 transport-pair variants, and one transport guardian may have multiple kinds of transport-pairs under its protection.
+Unlike SRFI-254, transport guardians do not retain a reference to the transport pairs until they are signaled, and the user must prior to that hold a reference to the pair.

 Procedure: (make-transport-guardian).
 Returns a fresh transport guardian, which can accept any key-datum pair with the transport capability.

 Procedure: (transport-guardian? guardian).
 Returns #t if the object is a transport guardian, #f otherwise.

-Procedure: (transport-guardian-pop! guardian).
+Procedure: (transport-guardian-poll! guardian).
 Removes and returns one signaled transport pair from the transport guardian.
 If it is empty, #f is returned.
 Note, the transport pair may possibly be broken.

+Procedure: (transport-guardian-reset! guardian transport-pair luggage).
+If the pair is in the guardian's queue, it is removed.
+Then it updates the transport pair's luggage, and resets its signaled status.
+It is an error to call this procedure with a different guardian than the one the transport-pair was created with.

+Procedure: (transport-guardian-drop! guardian transport-pair).
+The transport-pair ceases to be a ward of the guardian, and if signaled will not go to the guardian.
+If the pair is in the guardian's queue, it is removed.
+The dissolution is irrevokable: it is an error to later call transport-pair-reset! on the pair with the guardian.

 ## Universal Key-Datum Pair Procedures

 These procedures work on all 6 of the datatypes in this SRFI.

-Procedure: (key-datum-unpack pair).
+Procedure: (key-datum-pair-unpack pair).
 Returns three values: (broken? key datum).
 This procedure is required to be atomic to the garbage collector.
 It may not interleave a garbage collect or any other lifetime altering operation anywhere between fetching the brokenness state, the key, and the datum. broken? is trivially #f for the two strong key-datum pair variants.

 Note: key-datum-pair-key and key-datum-pair-datum are deliberately not provided to avoid the TOCTOU bug described in the rationale.